What are sheriff officers?

 Generally, for evictions and debt enforcement actions, sheriff officers should give you notice that they are coming.

-Where you are being evicted, you should receive a notice telling you that you have to leave the property within 14 days of the court granting the decree.
-You should generally be given at least 48 hours’ notice of the date you have to leave by.
+Where you are being evicted, you should receive a notice telling you that you have to leave the property within 14 days.
+If you do not comply, you should generally be given at least 48 hours’ notice of the date that a sheriff officer will evict you on.

-Sheriff officers can only enter your property to seize possession to sell them between 8 am and 8 pm.
-Further, they cannot come on a Sunday or on a public holiday.
+Sheriff officers can usually only enter your property between 8am and 8pm.
+They cannot come on a Sunday or on a public holiday.
 If it’s urgent that they come sooner (eg because somebody is in danger), the court can allow this.

-If you haven’t paid off a debt, you might be sent a letter from the sheriff officers saying they will visit your home to collect the payment.
-However, they will only do this if they are using a power known as ‘exceptional attachment’ (where the sheriff officers seize possessions for them to be sold on).
+If you haven’t fully paid a debt, you might be sent a letter from the sheriff officers saying they will visit your home or work to collect the payment.
+They will do this if they will be seizing non-essential possessions (eg paintings) for them to be sold under an ‘exceptional attachment order’.